rackerlabs/docs-cloud-monitoring/api-docs/getting-started/install-configure.rst

 #.
 Log into the server that you want to monitor.

 #.
-Open a browser to the `Rackspace onitoring Meta
+Open a browser to the `Rackspace Monitoring Meta
    Packages <http://meta.packages.cloudmonitoring.rackspace.com/>`__.

 #.
 Find your operating system and enter the commands provided.